aghArdeshir/insided-assessment/README.md

   any problem on your browser and you need it, just open an issue and I'll take care of it
 - I did not do full-blown error handling, but just a little for demonstration purposes.
-Try adding invalid access token key
+Try adding invalid access token key or disconnect from internet
 - I used inline styles here and there exactly for no reason!
 - I did not use routing as the application did not need it.
 I just used a state-machine-like thing (bunch of if and else ifs to be honest)
 - I relied on browser date just for simplicity

-TODO:

-- Unify Props types

-# If it was a real-world actual product:
+# If it was a real-world actual product or I had more time:

 - I would definitely set up prettier and eslint with customized rules so conflicts won't appear because of non-logical/non-business reasons
 - We would calculated dates on server instead of relying on client-side, or at least pass server date to client
 - We would have pagination instead of loading all commits at once
+- We couldprovide a way to let the user be able to change repository to show commits
+- We would setup more beautiful error handling apges (use internet for inspiration or employ a UI/UX designer)